jasminekeyya/jasminekeyya.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year Ph.D. student in Transportation Engineering at the University of Texas at Austin, advised by Professor Kara M. Kockelman.
-I expect to complete my Ph.D. in August 2027.

 My research focuses on transportation safety and large-scale mobility data analytics, with particular interests in driving behavior, pedestrian and cyclist safety, emerging mobility data, and safety countermeasure evaluation.